Skip to content

 Building a Strategic Content Strategy

-Content is the engine that drives engagement and positions you as a thought leader in your industry.
+Content is the engine that drives engagement and marks you as a thought leader in your industry.

 Educational Content That Adds Value

-Share insights that solve real problems for your target audience.
-A hotel owner might publish articles about organising successful corporate retreats, whilst a retailer could discuss emerging consumer trends.
-Aim to publish 2-3 times per week consistently.
+Share insights that solve real problems for your audience.
+A hotel owner might write about organising successful corporate retreats.
+A retailer could discuss emerging consumer trends.
+Aim to publish 2-3 times per week, consistently.

 Behind-the-Scenes Content

-LinkedIn users appreciate authenticity.
-Share glimpses of your business operations, team achievements, or community involvement.
-This human element builds trust and makes your brand more relatable.
+LinkedIn users value authenticity.
+Share glimpses of your operations, team wins, or community work.
+This human touch builds trust and makes your brand more relatable.

 Industry Commentary and Trends

-Position yourself as an industry expert by commenting on relevant news and trends.
-This demonstrates thought leadership and keeps you visible in your network's feeds.
+Mark yourself as an expert by commenting on relevant news and trends.
+This shows thought leadership and keeps you visible in your network's feeds.

 Leveraging LinkedIn's Advanced Search Features